pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

-Survey in Epistemology <small>with Professor Alvin Goldman</small>
+Survey in Epistemology <small>with Professor Alvin Goldman</small> {#survey-in-epistemology-with-professor-alvin-goldman}
 ==================================================================

-September 8th, 2013 <small>Chapter 1, 'The Structure of Justification'</small>
+September 8th, 2013 <small>Chapter 1, 'The Structure of Justification'</small> {#september-8th-2013-chapter-1-the-structure-of-justification}
 ------------------------------------------------------------------------------

-### The Concepts and Questions of Epistemology
+### The Concepts and Questions of Epistemology {#the-concepts-and-questions-of-epistemology}

 -   Epistemology is the study of knowledge and related phenomena.
 -   Why is this important?